quasilyte/goism/README.md

-Emacs `Go` (first letter is capital, thats important) package implements Go runtime, so translated code behaves as close to the specs as possible.
+Emacs `Go` (first letter is capital, thats important) package implements Go runtime, so translated code behaves as close to the [specs](https://golang.org/ref/spec) as possible.

-To run Go inside Emacs, you need to run `(Go-load-package PKG-NAME)` and all functions, types and constants become available.
+To run Go inside Emacs, you need to evaluate `(Go-load-package PKG-NAME)` and all functions, types and constants become available.